sjtrny/MatteKit/README.md

 Alpha Matting is the process of softly extracting foreground and background components from an image, given some user labelling.

-matte kit current implements the following algorithms:
+MatteKit current implements the following algorithms:

 - KNN Matting